Walking tracks in Ngaio and Crofton Downs

 Piwakawaka Track (Odell Reserve)

-Accessed from alongside 14 Punjab St, or Old Porirua Rd by the entrance to the Harbour Lights subdivision.
-The track passes through regenerating bush and its highest point, by the water tanks, provides spectacular views of the harbour, city and Ngaio.
-It is an excellent viewing point for Guy Fawkes fireworks.
+Access is from alongside 14 Punjab Street or from Old Porirua Road near the entrance to the Harbour Lights subdivision.
+This track passes through regenerating bush and provides a convenient segment of a circular walk in association with the Bridle Track.
+The highest point, at the water tanks, provides spectacular views of the city, harbour and Ngaio itself.
+Great vantage point for Guy Fawkes night.

 - Wear sensible shoes